-At IAG NZ, being sustainable means taking a long term view - assessing future risks and emerging trends, and making sure these inform today’s decision making.
+Living to our purpose requires taking a long term view - assessing future environment, social and governance risks and emerging trends, and making sure these inform today’s decision making.

 Business sustainability is the intended outcome of a successful business strategy.
-It is not a separate initiative or something that is discretionary in difficult times.
 To achieve this we take a balanced approach across five key dimensions.

 Economic performance – By anticipating and managing both external and internal influencers of our financial performance we deliver sustainable financial returns.
 Our economic performance underpins our ability to deliver value, not only to our shareholders, but to all those who rely on us – including our workforce, customers, communities and the natural environment.

 Customers – Our relationship with our customers extends beyond paying claims and how we help get customers back on the road or back to work or replace goods or assets.
 Central to the future value that we deliver to customers is how we anticipate and respond to our customers’ changing needs, how we help customers to reduce risk to avoid unnecessary hardships, and to keep premiums affordable.
 Investing in these areas will ensure that we deliver innovative products and services to meet customers’ future needs in an effective and timely manner.

 Our people – Everyday we are looking after our people by building a supportive culture and delivering a comprehensive suite of employee benefits.
 Investing in our culture includes working hard to attract and retain the right people with the right skills and capabilities to meet current and future business requirements – and extends to ensuring our people are engaged, motivated, and proud of where and how they work, plus aim to go above and beyond to help our customers each day.